Miami Grand Theft Auto Defense Attorneys

-According to the Federal Bureau of Investigation (FBI), in 2015 there were approximately 700,000 motor vehicle thefts in the United States.
-In 2015, Florida ranked third out of the top ten states in the United States for the most motor vehicle thefts at approximately 40,000.
+According to the Federal Bureau of Investigation (FBI), in 2018 there were approximately 660,346 motor vehicle thefts in the United States.
+In 2018, Florida had approximately 41,119 motor vehicle thefts alone making it one of the leading states for this crime statistic.

 Nowadays, when people think of grand theft, they think of the video game—Grand Theft Auto—instead of the actual felony theft statute that could cost a person years of their life in prison.
 Moreover, when people think of the term motor vehicle, they think of only cars.
 Florida Statute § 316.003(40) defines "motor vehicle" as a "self-propelled vehicle, not operated upon rails or guide ways, but not including any bicycle, motorized scooter, electronic personal assistive, mobility device, swamp buggy, or moped."